mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

     - change any fields of any models (e.g. changing the title field from `Optional` to have a default)

 You can extend an existing component by sub-classing the component you want to alter.
-The below example is a bit lengthy, but the annotations should guide you through the most important lines of that code.
 Remember that when sub-classing a component you have access to all fields of all parent models, but you can choose to overwrite any field or method, or define new ones.

 The aim for this example is to enhance the [`RangeSlider`][vizro.models.RangeSlider] model so that one slider handle cannot cross the other, and to have a permanent tooltip showing the current value.
-You will note that it is often easier to copy parts of the source-code when needing to change complex methods such as the `build` method in the below example instead of attempting to write it from scratch.
+You will note that it is often easier to call `super()` when overloading a complex method such as the `build` method in the below example instead of attempting to write it from scratch.

 In this case, the general three steps translate into: